Zoologists and Wildlife Biologists

-Zoologists and wildlife biologists held about 21,300 jobs in 2014.
-The industries that employed the most zoologists and wildlife biologists were as follows:
+Zoologists and wildlife biologists hold about 17,100 jobs.
+The largest employers of zoologists and wildlife biologists are as follows:

 Fieldwork can require zoologists and wildlife biologists to travel to remote locations anywhere in the world.
-For example, marine biologists may spend months at sea on a research ship.
+For example, cetologists studying whale populations may spend months at sea on a research ship.
 Other zoologists and wildlife biologists may spend significant amounts of time in deserts or remote mountainous and woodland regions.
 The ability to travel and study nature firsthand is often viewed as a benefit of working in these occupations, but few modern amenities may be available to those who travel in remote areas.

 Fieldwork can be physically demanding, and zoologists and wildlife biologists work in both warm and cold climates and in all types of weather.
-For example, marine biologists may need to spend significant amounts of time in cold water and on ships, which may cause seasickness.
+For example, ornithologists who study penguins in Antarctica may need to spend significant amounts of time in cold weather and on ships, which may cause seasickness.
 In all environments, working as a zoologist or wildlife biologist can be emotionally demanding because interpersonal contact may be limited.